 Better known as the “rollie pollie”, pill bugs are actually pretty harmless and because they aid in quick composting, most gardeners welcome the site of them.
 However, consistent rain can drive pill bugs into your home, and seeing one often means there is a much larger population somewhere close to the outside of your home.

 The earwig is most easily recognized by pincers on their hind end.
 Earwigs habitat in the same cool, damp conditions as centipedes and pill bugs, so chances are if you see one, you will also see the other.
 These insects produce large populations around foundations and often enter homes once the weather becomes dry in search for food.

 Roaches often get a bad wrap, and for good reason.
 These insects are known to transfer bacteria such as E.coli and salmonella and will deem just about anything as a food source.
 Since they communicate by pheromones, have a long lifespan and high reproduction rates.
 As you can imagine, a few cockroaches can quickly lead to an infestation.

 How To Control Perimeter Pests

-Since Lawn Pride classifies perimeter pests differently than others (such as the mosquito, tick, grub, or mole), we take a much different approach in how we eliminate and control them.
+Since Lawn Pride classifies perimeter pests differently than others (such as the grub, vole or mole), we take a much different approach in how we eliminate and control them.
 By creating a protective barrier around your home’s foundation, our treatments repel insects and bugs, preventing them from infiltrating your home.
 Sign up for our Perimeter Pest Program and try up to five treatments for complete control of ants, spiders, earwigs, and more!